arajshow/JetPack-Introduction/README.md

 Src="https://github.com/arajshow/JetPack-Introduction/blob/master/word%20app%20gif.gif" height=400 /> &nbsp;&nbsp;
 <p align="center">

-this project is basically based on using fragments innsted of activities and introducing navigation components of Jetpack.
+this project is basically based on using fragments insted of activities and introducing navigation components of Jetpack.